 When I was much younger and had crushes on boys who didn’t like me, my mom always consoled me by saying “It is better it didn’t work, he wasn’t Cuban, so he wouldn’t understand why you need a pastelito de guayaba.”
 She was of course kidding but it did, at least on some level, ring true; I do love those damn pastries!!
-So when I first took Tom, my midwestern boyfriend, now husband, to Miami and he fell in love with these I saw it as a sign!!
-He understood why I needed a pastelito de guayaba!!
-He was the ONE!!!

 * Casa del coño is a Miami Cuban saying that means “very far away”